MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 #### About decryption keys

-The decryption key comes encrypted as a base 64 string with the per-customer tenant public key provided in the Azure Key Vault.
+The decryption key comes encrypted as a Base-64 string with the per-customer tenant public key provided in the Azure Key Vault.
 Decryption keys consist of the following components:

 * **DecryptionKeyType** – Indicates whether the decryption key is intended to be used to decrypt an entire file.
 The value will be **File**.
 * **value** – The Base-64 representation of the decryption key’s value.
 For example: